 Read Here: 5 unusual ways to remove pet hair

-Use a Dampened Mop for Hardwood or Vinyl Floors
+Use a Dampened Mop for Hardwood Floors or Vinyl Floors to Remove Dog Hairs

-A damp mop is a great option for hardwood floors as well as vinyl.
+A damp mop is a great option to remove hair on hardwood floors as well as vinyl.
 You should make sure it is not soaked so that there is less risk of the water being absorbed by the wood and causing mould or warping.
 However, you must also carefully consider the type of floor being mopped.